Top Japanese virologist warns of risks of Tokyo Games during pandemic-paper | Health

 Top Japanese virologist warns of risks of Tokyo Games during pandemic-paper

-A top Japanese virologist and government adviser have warned of the risks of spreading COVID-19 infections during the Tokyo Olympics, the Times of London reported on Tuesday, the latest high-profile caveat about the global sporting showpiece.
-Tohoku University professor Hiroshi Oshitani was an architect of Japan's "Three Cs" approach to the pandemic, which advice avoiding closed spaces, crowds, and close contact situations.
+A top Japanese virologist and government adviser has said there was a risk of spreading COVID-19 infections during the Tokyo Olympics, the Times of London reported on Tuesday, the latest high-profile warning about the global sporting showpiece.
+Tohoku University professor Hiroshi Oshitani was an architect of Japan's "Three Cs” approach to the pandemic, which advises avoiding closed spaces, crowds and close contact situations.

+A top Japanese virologist and government adviser has said there was a risk of spreading COVID-19 infections during the Tokyo Olympics, the Times of London reported on Tuesday, the latest high-profile warning about the global sporting showpiece.

+PRAYING FOR PANDEMIC RELIEF Playbooks from event organisers detailing testing regimes and movement restrictions for athletes and other visitors "outline a good strategy" for minimising contagion, Sell added.

+Media arriving from abroad to cover the Games will be closely monitored to ensure they don't leave pre-registered areas such as hotels and sports venues, Tokyo 2020 President Hashimoto said.
+She also said Japan's Olympics-related staff were expected to start getting vaccinated in mid-June. "... we are still in a very difficult situation, but we have seen a gradual decrease of infections in Tokyo, and I am praying that the pandemic is brought under control as swiftly as possible," Hashimoto said at the start of a Tokyo 2020 board meeting.

-Japan has not suffered the explosive outbreak seen elsewhere but has recorded nearly 760,000 cases and more than 13,500 deaths.
+Japan has been spared the explosive outbreaks seen elsewhere but has recorded nearly 760,000 cases and more than 13,500 deaths.
 Tokyo and other regions are under a state of emergency as it battles a fourth wave which is straining hospitals.
 The government's top medical adviser, Shigeru Omi, said last week medical experts planned a statement on the Games by June 20, when the state of emergency is set to be lifted.

-A labor union in the northern island of Hokkaido, where the Olympic marathon will be held, petitioned its governor on Monday calling for the Games to be canceled, media said.
+A labour union in the northern island of Hokkaido, where the Olympic marathon will be held, petitioned its governor on Monday calling for the Games to be cancelled, media said.
 Japanese Olympic Committee board member Kaori Yamaguchi, a judo bronze medallist at the 1988 Games, said on Friday Japan had been "cornered" into pressing ahead with the Games.

 Japan's public remains divided about holding the Games, although opposition appears to be easing somewhat.
-A poll by broadcaster TBS this week showed 55% wanted the Games either postponed or canceled - down 10 points from last month.
-Sell, a silver medalist swimmer at the 2004 Games in Athens, said accelerating vaccinations and ebbing case numbers in Japan are positive signs the Olympics can go on, but not without the risks involved in any type of international travel.
+A poll by broadcaster TBS this week showed 55% wanted the Games either postponed or cancelled - down 10 points from last month.
+Sell, a silver medallist swimmer at the 2004 Games in Athens, said accelerating vaccinations and ebbing case numbers in Japan are positive signs the Olympics can go on, but noted the risks involved in any type of international travel.

 "These Games are very much a symbol of the whole world emerging from this terrible, global pandemic," she said.
 "If we wanted to be as safe as possible, we'd never leave our house."